zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 This section includes steps for the tasks you need to complete to get started using Zowe Explorer.

-Create a [v1 profile](#create-a-v1-profile) or a [team configuration file](#create-a-team-configuration-file) for profile manangement, review the [sample use cases](#sample-use-cases) to familiarize yourself with the capabilities of Zowe Explorer, and you are ready to use Zowe Explorer.
+Configure Zowe Explorer, create a [v1 profile](#create-a-v1-profile) or a [team configuration file](#create-a-team-configuration-file) for profile manangement, review the [sample use cases](#sample-use-cases) to familiarize yourself with the capabilities of Zowe Explorer, and you are ready to use Zowe Explorer.

+### Configuring Zowe Explorer

+You can configure Zowe Explorer by changing the extension settings.
+For more information, see [Configuring Zowe Explorer](https://docs.zowe.org/stable/user-guide/ze-install#configuring-zowe-explorer)

+When environment conditions do not support the Zowe CLI built-in Credential Manager, see [Modifying the Secure Credentials Enabled Setting](https://docs.zowe.org/stable/user-guide/ze-install#modifying-the-secure-credentials-enabled-setting)

 ### Create a v1 profile